 - Once all of the sugar is added, mix for an additional 12 minutes.

-- When almost done, add lemon juice and vanilla extract.
+- When almost done, add lemon juice and vanilla extract to the mixture.

 Need more frosting ideas?
 Check out these frosting recipes